Leybourne LakesSat 6 Jul

 Facilities

 Toilets are available near the car park.
 There is a children's playground and an attractive, recently built cafe with excellent views across one of the large lakes.
 Our event centre tent will be near to these facilities.
-We also expect to provide a maze activity which can be done after your run whilst others finish and we prepare the results.

 Contacts / Officials